-- LET is not just a test of memory and knowledge but also of endurance.
-Remember that you’ll be taking more than a 5-hour exam so you must be prepared physically and mentally.
+- LET is not just a test of memory and knowledge but also endurance.
+Remember that you’ll be taking more than a 5-hour exam, so you must be prepared physically and mentally.
 Hence, do not forget to take some rest while reviewing.
 Sleep early before the exam and have a good breakfast.

 Frequently Asked Questions

 1. How many hours is the LET exam?

 The LET for elementary teachers is about 5 hours long, while the LET for secondary teachers is about 8.5 hours long.